milahu/collapseos/recipes/pcat/README.md

 ## Emulation

-You can run the built binary in qemu using `make emul`.
+You can run the built binary in Collapse OS' 8086 emulator using `make emul`.

+The 8086 emulator is barbone.
+If you prefer to use it on a more realistic setting, use QEMU.
+The command is:

+    qemu-system-i386 -drive file=disk.bin,if=floppy,format=raw

 ## Running on a modern PC